 Another great example of excellent downloadable resources can be found on Roam Wild Adventures website.
 This tourism adventure operator offers safari tours and multi-day Kilimanjaro climbs.
 The latter offering comes with a beautiful PDF tour guide that can be downloaded in the itinerary section(opens in a new tab) of one of their tour pages.
 The downloadable PDF guides show a detailed breakdown of everything you can expect on their multi-day treks up the famous mountain from what you’ll see and do each day to the altitude levels at the different stages.

-Our final example comes from Coast and Co who offer luxury air safaris in Australia(opens in a new tab).
-To reflect their high-end tour offerings, they have a luxurious-looking brochure that can be downloaded for six of their air safaris across Australia.
-These brochures are packed full of beautiful photography and information about the charters they offer.
+Our final example comes from Coast and Co(opens in a new tab) who offer luxury safaris in Australia.
+To reflect their high-end tour offerings, they have gorgeous brochures that can be downloaded.
+These brochures are packed full of beautiful photography and information about the tours they offer.

 If you want some more examples of how downloadable resources can function on a website, then look no further than our very own website here at Tourism Tiger.
 Both our 95 Places To List Your Tours(opens in a new tab) and 101 Tour Ideas are popular downloads from our website.